 If you have a history of abusing food to deal with stress or emotional trauma, you should first find healthier ways of dealing with negative feelings rather than turning to food for solace.

 When you’re fasting, limit intense, strenuous activity so you don’t overtax your body.
 Fasting is supposed to be a restorative practice, so make sure you get plenty of rest.
-Nourish your body with plenty of water and water soluble micronutrients to keep yourself energized while you’re running off your energy stores.
+Nourish your body with plenty of water to keep yourself energized while you’re running off your energy stores.
 If you do decide to fast, always fast for the benefit of your health, not to make your body look a specific way.
 If fasting isn’t a healthy option for you, don’t subject your body to it.
 And if you begin feeling ill, break your fast immediately.
 Listen to your body—it’ll let you know if you’ve gone too far.

 Do you have any tips for fasting safely?
 Share them in the comments below!